 National Human Rights Institutions (NHRIs) are established by governments to promote and protect human rights at country level, but they operate and function independently from government.
 There are six models of NHRIs: human rights commissions, human rights ombudsman institutions, hybrid institutions, consultative and advisory bodies, institutes and center, and multiple institutions.

 The Paris Principles, adopted by the United Nations General Assembly, provide a set of core minimum recommendations relating to the status and functioning of national institutions for the projection and promotion of human rights.
-The International Coordinating Committee of the National Human Rights Institutions (ICC), determine the international accreditation status of the NHRIs.
+The International Coordinating Committee of the National Human Rights Institutions (ICC) determines the international accreditation status of the NHRIs.
 The different classifications for accreditation used by the ICC are:

 A: Compliance with the Paris Principles.